subsquid/docs/docs/fuel-indexing/network-api/fuel-api.md

    https://gr02.sqd-archive.net/worker/query/czM6Ly9mdWVsLXN0YWdlLTU
    ```

-   We can see that this part of the dataset is located on the same worker.
+   We now can see that this part of the dataset is located on the same worker.

 5. Retrieve the data from the new worker